Vishal-V/100-Days-of-ML-Code/README.md

 - Learnt about implementing non-max suppression and IoU for filtering probabilistic results

 ### Day 75 (22-11-18) Working on Faster CNNs implementation
+- Despite Yolo being a good solution, tried to implement Fast CNNs and Faster CNNs from scratch in Tensorflow
+- Poor results on this.
+It is more or less guessing the solution despite using Adam optimization
+- YOLO with K-Means clustering seems like a better option.
+Will look into it soon

 ### Day 76 (23-11-18) O'Reilly Tensorflow for Deep Learning
+- Learnt about the Computation graph and how paralellizing TF clusters improves performance
+- Ordered parts for my Deep Learning PC!
+- Have an i7-8700, an NVIDIA GTX 1080 and the MSI A-Pro Z370 motherboard so far!

 ### Day 77 (24-11-18) Working on Face Recognition
 - Working on Siamese Networks for learning Similarity functions